chucknthem/heatmap/README.md

 Full documentation at http://jjguy.com/heatmap
 See Also: http://code.google.com/p/gheat/

+## Modifications to the original:
+ 1. New and faster heatmap generating algorithm.
+ 2. Fixed an issue with points at the border of the heatmap being clipped.
+ 3. Allows generating a time sequenced kml file for visualising heatmaps over time.

+### Generating a time sequenced heat map for Google Earth.
+hm = heatmap.Heatmap()
+hm.animated_heatmapKML(
+  pointsets,
+  outputfile,
+  opacity=128,
+  dotsize=150,
+  size=(2048, 2048),
+  scheme="classic")

+Most parameters are the same as the heatmap() function described below.
+The only difference is the 'pointset' parameter which is defined as follows: pointset = [(begin, end, [lat, lng]), (begin, end, [lat, lng]), ...] where begin and end are dates in the format yyyy-mm-dd

+This will generate a single .kml file and n = len(pointset) .png files.

 ## Original documentation from http://jjguy.com/heatmap/

   heatmap() has only two required parameters:

   A list of two-element tuples